nawal-ahmad/reading-notes/README.md

 # reading-notes

-This is Nawal Ahmad, I'm a Biomedical Engineer and I'm looking forward to become asoftware developer, I'll talk about **Growth Mindest** in my first web page.
+This is Nawal Ahmad, I'm a Biomedical Engineer and I'm looking forward to become a software developer, I'll talk about **Growth Mindest** in my first web page.
-_My GitHub portfolio page:_ https://github.com/nawal-ahmad
+_My GitHub portfolio page:_ (https://github.com/nawal-ahmad)

 ### Growth Mindest:
 In a simple words it's an expression used to describe the character that has the potentail to develop and improve skills continuously